Featured image of post Terraform Variables Explained: Simplifying Azure Infrastructure Code

 Introduction

-Hey there Everyone! πŸ‘‹ Welcome back to our exciting journey through the world of Infrastructure as Code with Terraform on Azure.
-If you’ve been following along, you’re already a Terraform trooper - you’ve set up your environment, created your first Azure resources, and mastered dependencies.
-Awesome work so far! πŸŽ‰
+Hey there Everyone! đź‘‹ Welcome back to our exciting journey through the world of Infrastructure as Code (IaC) with Terraform on Azure.
+If you’ve been following along, you’ve already tackled setting up your environment, creating your first Azure resources, getting a handle on state management, and mastering dependencies.
+Seriously, awesome work so far! 🎉

 In Terraform, we have two types of variables to discuss: